Skip to content

 Surfaces

 A surface is where you interact with Cosine.
-Cosine can be used from Cloud, CLI, Desktop, and VS Code, but these are not separate products.
+Cosine can be used from Cloud, CLI, and Desktop, but these are not separate products.
 They are different entry points into the same agentic software engineering system.

 For help choosing which surface to start with, see Ways to use Cosine.